apache/whimsy/MACOS.md

 Upgrade Ruby (if needed)
 ------------------------

 Much of Whimsy is written in ruby.
-Versions of OSX prior to 10.15 (Catalina) include an outdated version of ruby.
+Versions of macOS prior to 10.15 (Catalina) include an outdated version of ruby.

 Verify your current ruby version: